vincent252/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

 My name is Huijie Tang.
 I am a senior student majoring in computer science at the University of Michigan.
-His research interest lies in multimodal learning and natural language processing.
+My research interest lies in multimodal learning and natural language processing.